Skip Navigation

 TRAVEL & TRANSPORT

-We partner with Big Green Coach offering dedicated coaches to festivals from around the UK and promote the benefits of low carbon travel at an activation at the festival.
-Big Green Coach sponsors 5 sq foot of Amazonian rainforest for every coach traveller.
+We partner with Big Green Coach offering dedicated coaches to festivals from around the UK and promote the benefits of low carbon travel in advance of the events.

-We prioritise waste reduction, followed by reuse and then recycling, energy recovery and disposal.
-We are committed to implementing closed loop waste management systems and strive to support the development of a circular economy.
+We are committed to implementing closed-loop waste management systems at our festivals and work to support the development of a circular economy.

 PLASTICS REDUCTION

-Due to the widespread negative environmental impacts of plastic pollution and in line with the EU Single-Use Plastics Directive all Festival Republic events is phasing out the sale of single use plastics during 2021.
+Due to the widespread negative environmental impacts of plastic pollution and in line with the EU Single-Use Plastics Directive all Festival Republic events are phasing out the sale of single use plastics.

 We implement a sourcing policy that prioritises: